 Both the Packard One-Ten and the One-Twenty wagons featured ash frames and birch panels, with a mahogany-paneled version available at extra cost.
 Either model could carry eight passengers, but the eight-cylinder One-Twenty offered more comfort with an extra five-inches of rear-seat legroom.
 1940 was Packard's first year for the column-shift transmission on the One-Twenty series.
 It was also the last year for free-standing headlamps.

 Post WW2 Woodies

-Woodies were never a profitable model for car makers.
+Woodies weren't very profitable for car manufacturers.
 They were labor intensive to produce and hand-assembled.
 In 1947, Chevrolet's eight-passenger wood-bodied wagon continued to be their most expensive, and least popular model.
 A total of 4,912 were built that year.
-By 1951, the Woodie wagon would be gone from Chevy's line-up.
+By 1951, the Woody wagon would be gone from Chevy's line-up.

 Last Of The Wood-Bodied Wagons

 Ford woody wagons up to 1948 were all wood from the cowl back, with the exception of the rear fenders.
 On 1949 to 1951 models, real wood attached to the steel body on the doors, sides and tailgate.
 Starting in 1952, all Ford station wagons were steel-bodied.

 Late in 1950, the mahogany paneling on Ford wagons was replaced with Di-Noc plastic vinyl sheeting bonded to steel panels.
 Chrysler had been using this trimming idea on their Town and Country models since 1948.
 Chrysler ultimately stopped using Di-Noc and converted over to body color panels and wood framing in mid-1949.